 Students not present at the start of the school day are recorded as absent.
 Students must check in with the attendance office before reporting to class.
-A note or school contact from the parent/guardian reporting the reason for the late arrival is requested.
 Minutes late to school will accumulate and will be added to the total number of days missed.
 District procedures will be followed regarding late arrivals to school.